FriendsOfSymfony/FOSHttpCache/doc/contributing.rst

 ~~~~~~~~~~~~~~~~

 The library also includes functional tests against a Varnish and NGINX instance.
-The functional test suite by default uses PHP’s built-in web server.
-If you have
+The functional test suite uses PHP’s built-in web server by default.
+To run the
-PHP 5.4 or newer, simply run with the default configuration.

-If you want to run the tests on HHVM_, you need to configure a web server
-listening on localhost:8080 that points to the folder
-``tests/Functional/Fixtures/web`` and start a `HHVM FastCGI server`_.

-To run the functional tests:
+functional tests:

 .. code-block:: bash